 K.L. v.
-M.L.332 involved a mother who made false allegations against the father during the divorce action.
-Her paramour filed a complaint against the father accusing him of sexually molesting his six year old son.
+M.L. involved a mother who made false allegations against the father during the divorce action.
+Her paramour filed a complaint against the father accusing him of sexually molesting his six-year-old son.
 The mother also told her oldest daughter that she was "a horrible daughter," "didn't deserve to live" and sent her to live with her father.
 Another time she told her daughter that the father was abusive and that "she hoped [she] did not end up with someone like him."
 She took the daughter's cell phone away, preventing her father from contacting her, and did not forward notices of school or other important events, causing the father to miss many of them.
-The trial court found that the record "clearly establishes parental"
+The trial court found that the record "clearly establishes parental alienation" by the mother against the father.
+It concluded that the mother's "anger and hostility . . . made her unfit to be the custodial parent since her attitude would substantially interfere with her ability to place the needs of the children before her own in fostering a continued relationship with the noncustodial parent."155